 He shrugged.
 "Maybe they've got good hearing."

-They finally reached the lowest level of the secret underground base.
-It was much taller than the others and consisted of a single arched chamber about five hundred feet long by three hundred wide and thirty high.
+They finally reached the lowest known level of the secret underground base.
+It was much taller than the others and consisted of a single arched chamber about five hundred feet long by three hundred wide and ninety high.
 The interior of the chamber resembled a railway station.
 There was a line of tracks passing from one end to the other and both ends consisted of a circular steel door, clearly these covered tunnels through which the railways ran.
 The tracks themselves were not normal railway lines.
 Each one consisted of three rails that were as smooth as mirrors and much wider than normal.
 The platforms were fairly nondescript, very similar to those on the New York City Subway, with tiled surfaces and benches to sit on while waiting for trains.
 There was even a notice board which would normally give details of arrivals and departures; although this was now blank.
 There were three lines passing through the station and on the middle one sat a train.
 The team of reporters and their associates crossed over a footbridge to the platform by the middle track and descended a flight of stairs.
 The train was completely circular in cross-section, clearly intended to travel along a tubular tunnel.
 Despite this it had large clear windows.
 The interior had rows of seats like an airliner, but there was no drivers' cab.
 The front of the train was a blunt hemisphere and the passenger cabin ran right up to a circular window on the nose.
 It was split into four coaches, each about eighty feet long with a segmented link between them so it could traverse bends.
-A faint hum came from it, indicating its engine was working; whatever kind of engine it had.
+A faint whine came from it, indicating its engine was working; whatever kind of engine it had.
 The interior lights of the cabin were also glowing as if it had just pulled up to the platform a minute ago to pick up some passengers and that it planned to depart within another minute.
 "So this is how they got away." said Clane through gritted teeth.

 "When the Saucer Day invasion began they must have jumped aboard these trains and bolted." added